awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 Transactional write requests require two write request units to perform one write for items up to 1 KB\.

-### Throughput Default Limits<a name="default-limits-throughput"></a>
+### Throughput Default Quotas<a name="default-limits-throughput"></a>

-AWS places some default limits on the throughput you can provision\.
-These are the limits unless you request a higher amount\.
-To request a service limit increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
+AWS places some default quotas on the throughput you can provision\.
+These are the quotas unless you request a higher amount\.
+To request a service quota increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.

 |  | On\-Demand | Provisioned |